 - Selling products via social media platforms, such as Instagram.

 You may also want to start thinking about a recovery plan—how to get back to “normal” or avoid another crisis.
+Do you need a merchant cash advance or loan to keep operations running?
 In this example, the outcome may be to upgrade your hosting solution or switch to a platform that includes hosting.

 7. Ask for feedback